Get started with Cloud Pods to manage the state of your LocalStack instance state

 PERSISTENCE=1 to restore your local resources, in case you’re stopping and re-starting the LocalStack instance on the same machine.

 In contrast, Cloud Pods provide more detailed control over your state.
 Rather than just restoring a state during LocalStack restarts, Cloud Pods enable you to capture snapshots of your local instance using the

-save command) and inject such snapshots into a running instance (with the
+save command and inject these snapshots into a running instance using the

 Get started with LocalStack Community Cloud Pods to to save and load your container state at will